melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/community-clinics.md

 You do not necessarily need to get consent in advance for clinics.
 If a parent accompanies a child to the clinic, their presence is considered implied consent.

-If you choose to seek consent in advance, once a parent has booked a clinic slot through your local booking system, you need to make sure you have consent to vaccinate the child.
+If you choose to seek consent in advance, once a parent has booked a clinic slot through your local booking system:

-If you do not have consent, you need to manually send a consent request.
-To do this:

 1. In the **Community clinic** page, go to the **Consent** tab and filter for **No response**.
 2. Click into the child’s record and scroll down.